Harry Hon Hai Wong

 Harry Hong Hai Wong (王汉熙) was born January 13, 1923, in Gulangyu Island (Gulangsu) by the coast of Xiamen, Fujian Province in southern China.
-Harry was the founder of Winner Food Products Ltd and called the “Noodle King” by inventing the first instant noodles.
-He was one successful innovator and entrepreneur by standardising and simplifying processes in Chinese food manufacture.
+Wong was the founder of Winner Food Products Ltd, and called the "Noodle King" for inventing the first instant noodles.
+He standardised and simplified processes in Chinese food manufacture.
 Wong died in February 2019, aged 96.

 Early life and education

 Born on January 13, 1923, Harry Hong Hai Wong (王汉熙) grew up in Gulangyu Island (Gulangsu) by the coast of Xiamen, Fujian Province.
-At the age of 14, him and his family moved to Hong Kong to avoid the Second Sino-Japanese War (1937-1945).
-In 1941, Harry decided to take his Degree in Chemistry at St. John's University Shanghai.
+At the age of 14, he and his family moved to Hong Kong to avoid the Second Sino-Japanese War (1937-1945).
+In 1941, Wong started a degree in chemistry at St. John's University Shanghai.
 After his first year in Shanghai, he was forced to stop studying due to the war between China and Japan.
-In 1946 he resumed his education at St. John and finished his degree after 3 years.
-After graduation, Harry decided to return to Hong Kong to work for his father's company at Amoy Canning.
+In 1946 he resumed his education at St. John's, and finished his degree after 3 years.
+After graduation, Wong returned to Hong Kong to work for his father's company at Amoy Canning.